nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/Before the HOL - Azure Synapse Analytics and AI.md

 3. Select **Review + Create**, then **Create** on the validation screen.

-    > **Note**: You may experience a deployment step failing in regard to Role Assignment.
+    > **Note**: You may experience a deployment step failing regarding Role Assignment.
 This error may safely be ignored.

 ### Task 3: Download lab artifacts

 1. In the Azure Portal, open the Azure Cloud Shell by selecting its icon from the right side of the top toolbar.
-Be sure to select **Powershell** as the shell type.
+Be sure to select **PowerShell** as the shell type.

     ![A portion of the Azure Portal taskbar is displayed with the Cloud Shell icon highlighted.](media/bhol_azurecloudshellmenu.png "Opening the Cloud Shell")